kennyworkman/janeway/13_failures_of_host_defense.md

 Recall cheomkine receptors are exclusively GPCR (7 transmembrane spanning).
 While cytokine receptors are single transmembrane protein (also associated with STAT).

+## AIDS

+Zoonotic infection with at least four crossover events, two of which were in the early 1900s, likely from lowland gorillas or chimpanzees.

+HIV-1/HIV-2

+### Structure

+*3 major genes*

+_gag_

+_pol_ (alone encodes replication tools)
+- reverse transcriptase
+- integrase
+- viral protease

+_env_
+gp120 + gp41 (trimers alongside the envelope)

+*6 regulatory genes*
+Tat + Rev are essential for early replication
+Nef Vif Vpr Vpu are necessary for efficient viral production

+What determines if it enters latent or actively replicating state?
+Maybe determined by the state of the infected cell itself

+CD4 cells are long lived in contrast to macro + DCs.
+Difference in state there provide clues for quiescence

+### Replication mechanics

+*NFkB* + *NFAT* both used to induce expression of proviral genes (nuclear factor of activated T cells)
+Recall:
+- NFkB is common across most immune cell types
+- NFAT is specific to T cells and primarily induced by direct TCR stimulation

+(Bind directly to the promoters in the proviral LTR - these are functional!, not just scars for integrase recognition)

+*Tat* and *Rev* reveal important eurkaryotic replication components:
+- Tat phosphorylates RNA polymerase (in combination with cyclin T1 + CDK9), to
+enable the enzyme to produce full length transcripts
+- Rev is necessary to shuttle unspliced mRNA for later viral components out of the nucleus.
+It binds to motifs on later unspliced transcripts and recruits

+The smaller regulatory genes:

+- decrease expression of surface proteins like MHC I/II, allowing invasion
+- prevent cytidine deaminase (APOBEC) from mutating transcript